Photo by davide ragusa on Unsplash

 C. Young (General Chair), D. Pretti (Technical Program Chair)1

-University of Texas at Dallas, Dallas, TX USA
+The University of Texas at Dallas, Dallas, TX USA

 1Micron Technology, Inc